charles356/UCI-Heart-Disease/README.md

 ## Table of Contents

-In this project, I utilised a combination of powerful tools to prepare, analyze, and visualize the UCI Heart Disease dataset.
+In this project, I utilised programming languages to analyse, and visualise the UCI Heart Disease dataset.
 Below are the details of each program used:

 ### MYSQL